SS Camorta: Career

 On 17 October 1885 Camorta collided with the Glen Line cargo ship Glenfruin in Victoria Harbour, Hong Kong.
 Glenfruin was run aground to prevent her from sinking.
 Camortas bow was also damaged.
 The Vice-Admiralty Court of Hong Kong seized Camorta to meet the cost of damage to Glenfruin, and on 17 April 1886 advertised Camorta for sale.
-Frederick Bell of Shanghai became her principal owner.
+Camorta was put up for public auction on Saturday, 8 May 1886 at 11:00 a.m, and Frederick Bell of Shanghai became her principal owner.
 She was registered in Hong Kong, and her code letters were SKJW.

 Camorta returned to BI control with Edwyn Dawes and GS MacKenzie as her principal owners.
 In 1886 BI transferred her to its route between Nagatapam in India and Singapore.
 In 1887 she was registered in Glasgow.
 In 1891 Richard Evans became her principal owner.
 From 1892 BI owned her directly.